Jonathon-Fleming/ToxPi-GIS/README.md

 Output:
   * Script makes a geodatabase in the location folder called ToxPiAuto.gdb
   * Script outputs a layer file at location\outfile.lyrx
+  * Sharing provides a web URL for the public to view your map

 Requirements:
 * ArcGIS Pro licensing